tymyrddin/purple/source/docs/foundations/change-management/what-it-is.md

 # The ChangeShop workshop

 ChangeShop is an experiential workshop developed by Gerald and Daniel Weinberg.
-You do not study change in ChangeShop.
-You bring a real problem and work on it, live, with other people, and discover things about it that desk analysis would never surface.
+Change is not studied in ChangeShop.
+Participants bring a real problem and work on it, live, with other people, and discover things about it that desk analysis would never surface.